 - You can download KNIME update sites as ZIP file at the following links:

 - KNIME Analytics Platform Update Site

 - KNIME Community Extensions

 - KNIME Partner Extensions

-- features>: a comma-separated list (spaces after commas are not supported) of features/extensions that should be installed.
+- <extensions that should be installed.
 You can get the necessary identifiers by looking at Help → About KNIME → Installation Details → Installed Software in a KNIME instance that has the desired features installed.
 Take the identifiers from the "Id" column and make sure you don't omit the .feature.group at the end (see also screenshot on the next page).
 Example: